 Pale Straw Color

 A pale straw or light honey color is common to see in urine.
-This means you are drinking a healthy amount of water and there are no telltale signs of infections or problems.
+This means you are drinking a healthy amount of water and there are no telltale signs of infections or concerns.
 If you are worried about being dehydrated, you can know that you've had enough water when your pee reaches this pale yellow color.

 Dark Yellow or Amber